piergiaj/caffe-deconvnet/README.md

 ## Usage

 There is a python example on using a deconvolutional network with AlexNet.
 This shows the use of the pooling switches layers and the slicing layer to separate the switches from the pooled data.
 The invdepoly reconstructs the network using the inv_pooling and deconvolution layers.
-The python file runs AlexNet with an image, gathers the swtiches and reconstructs the input.
+The python file runs AlexNet with an image, gathers the switches and reconstructs the input.